CDCgov/cfa-ring-vax-widget/README.md

   - Each infection has an independent probability of passive detection
   - If passively detected, detection occurs at some time distribution since exposure.
-    - Start with Dirac delta distribution.
+    - Start with Dirac delta distribution (i.e., all passively-detected infections are detected at some fixed delay after exposure)
     - N.B.: This assumes that progression of infectiousness and symptoms are independent.
 We could not say that, e.g., symptoms being immediately upon onset of infectiousness, and the delay to self-detection is some time